Walking dogs, safety and communication

-- Sign in, grab baggies for poop collection, a leash and martingale collar.
+- Sign in, read all notes on large white board, grab baggies for poop collection, and a leash.

-- Keep the dog from jumping on you – walk toward the dog
+- Keep the dog from jumping on you by holding collar and using command “down”

 - Praise and pet the dog – reinforce dog looking at you, paying attention, being calm